LunarWatcher/se-data-dump-transformer/README.md

 Here's what's happening:

 - SE is moving the data dump from archive.org to their own infrastructure
-- They're discontinuing the archive.org dump, which makes it significantly harder to archive the data if SE, for example, were to go out of business
+- They're discontinuing the archive.org dump, which makes it significantly harder to archive the data if SE, for example, were to go out of business, a threat that's increasing by the day due to SE's continued insistence on ignoring the needs of the community.
   - In addition to discontinuing the archive.org dump, they're imposing significant restrictions on the data dump
 - They're doing the first revision **without the possibility to download the entire data dump** in one click, a drastic QOL reduction from the current situation.
 - Later in 2024 and in at least the first half of 2025, they've continued scaling up **unreasonably aggressive anti-bot measures**, that also affect the data dump downloader when used in certain countries - even when the browser has full human oversight, and the captchas are solved by a human.